Reinstalling MacBook

 The MacBook is now booted up.

-1. Choose the ‘Reinstall macOS Sonoma’ option to reinstall macOS.
+1. Choose the ‘Reinstall macOS’ option to reinstall macOS.

 2. Click “Continue,” enter a password if prompted, and click “Macintosh HD.